Alekseich12/Layout-Emails/README.md

-# Email12
+# My first layout of letters

-Verstka Email for WhiteBit
+Newsletter for WhiteBit